the-james-burton/camel-spring-simple-messaging/README.md

  > This is a producer-only component.
 Consuming messages is not currently supported.

+### How to get it

+Publishing to maven central is pending.
+For now, please just download the release jar.

 ### How to use it

 A sample `configure` method implementation in your Camel `RouteBuilder` might look like the below.
 Your implementation of `AbstractWebSocketMessageBrokerConfigurer` will inject the `SimpMessagingTemplate`.